Employment

 PHYSICAL DEMANDS:

-While performing the duties of this job, the employee constantly positions self to complete cleaning and maintenance of habitats, including under, over, and around obstacles.
+While performing the duties of this job, the employee must possess the manual dexterity required to perform the job duties.
+The employee may be required to stand for long periods of time.
+The employee constantly positions self in habitats, including under, over, and around obstacles.
 The employee occasionally ascends and descends ladders.
 The employee regularly transports crates and supplies up to 50 pounds.
-The employee regularly uses utensils and tools including knives, scissors, hoses, and falconry equipment.
+The employee regularly uses utensils and tools including sharps, knives, scissors, and hoses.
 The employee occasionally operates hand and power equipment.

 WORK ENVIRONMENT: